 to extend $Q$ to $D(Q)_e$.
-Then the above lemma shows that $D(Q)$ is dense in $D(Q)_e$ with respect to the pseudometric induced by $Q$ on $D(Q)_e$.
-Whenever the underlying graph $(b,c)$ is connected, we can compute $D(Q)_e$ in the following way.
+The previous lemma shows that $D(Q)$ is dense in $D(Q)_e$ with respect to the pseudometric induced by $Q$ on $D(Q)_e$.
+Whenever the underlying graph $(b,c)$ is connected $D(Q)_e$ can be computed as follows.

 \begin{prop} Let $(b,c)$ be connected.
-The extended Dirichlet space of a Dirichlet form $Q$ associated to $(b,c)$ is given by the closure of $D(Q)$ in $\mathbf{D}$, i.e.
+The extended Dirichlet space of a Dirichlet form $Q$ associated to $(b,c)$ is given by the closure of $D(Q)$ in $\mathbf{D}$, i.e.,